• Skip to primary navigation

 • Oil splash : When the dough is moist or when you drop the content in hot oil too close, hot oil tends to splatter – ensure the prescribed portions and method in the recipes are followed

-• Stove Care : Some of the families tend to make it convenient by bringing the stove to ground in order to sit & cook in large quantities.
+• Stove care : Some of the families tend to make it convenient by bringing the stove to ground in order to sit & cook in large quantities.
 Saree / Dress has to be kept in watch for away from fire while cooking.
 Ensure Gas stove is switched off after use, room is ventilated and the gas cylinder is sufficiently full before cooking.

 • Do not encourage children playing with balls inside the house while cooking as they could mess up the contents / splash oil when they fall over